What is Hamsa Yoga?

 Hamsa Mantra

-Ham (inhalation) - Divine energy entering the body.
+Ham (inhale) – Divine energy entering the body.

-Sa (exhalation) - Release of impurities and the merging with the universal consciousness.
+Sa (exhale) – Release of impurities and merging with universal consciousness.

 Origins of Hamsa Yoga

-In Vedic astrology, Hamsa Yoga is one of the Panch Mahapurush Yogas, formed by the placement of Jupiter in certain key houses, highlighting its rarity and auspicious nature.
+In Vedic astrology, Hamsa Yoga is one of the Panch Mahapurush Yogas, formed when Jupiter is in an exalted position in key houses.
+This alignment is considered rare and auspicious.

 Hamsa Yoga Practice